itzanuj/htmlemail-website/_posts/2018-03-29-postmark-templates.markdown

 The `TemplateModel` field is where the magic of populating variables with content happens.
 This field is where you will need to **populate your template variables with actual data** that will eventually be rendered in the the email the recipient sees.

-Using the above example, the `"name":"John Smith"` key/value pair is telling Postmark to populate the `{{ user_name }}` variable in the Template.
+Using the above example, the `"name":"John Smith"` key/value pair is telling Postmark to populate the `{% raw %}{{ user_name }}{% endraw %}` variable in the Template.
 Each variable you place in your Template can be populated in this `TemplateModel` field **you use in your API call** to Postmark to send an email using a Template.

 **Tip:** Since [Postmark does not support sending bulk email](https://postmarkapp.com/support/article/831-why-cant-i-send-bulk-emails){:target="_blank"} to subscribers or managing lists, you will want to **remove the unsubscribe links in the footers** from the HTML Email templates when importing them into Postmark.